Teach Kids Manners: Show Them Politeness Matters

 Reinforce age-appropriate skills: Regularly review and reinforce manners and social skills that are appropriate for your child’s age.
 This will help them develop a strong foundation in etiquette and respect for others as they grow.

-Adapt to your child’s unique needs: Be mindful of your child’s individual strengths, weaknesses, and interests when teaching manners.
+Adapt to your child’s unique needs: Be mindful of your child’s strengths, weaknesses, and interests when teaching manners.
 Some children may need more time and support to grasp certain concepts, while others may excel in specific areas.
 Adjust your approach to meet your child’s unique needs and learning style.

 Parenting Role modal